- General Requirements

 Q17) How long after I submit my report may I expect to receive an acknowledgement of receipt letter from CDRH?

-You should receive an acknowledgement of receipt letter within four weeks after you mailed your product report, abbreviated report, annual report or supplemental report.
+You should receive an acknowledgement of receipt letter within four weeks after you emailed or mailed your product report, abbreviated report, annual report or supplemental report.
 Please wait at least 4 weeks before making an inquiry.
 If you have not received your acknowledgement of receipt letter after four weeks from the date you submitted your report, you may contact CDRH at:

 Center for Devices and Radiological Health

 If you contact us, please provide us the names of the manufacturer and submitter, the model name or number, date the report was sent, the exact address you used, the name of mail service used, and any associated tracking number.
 We will not respond to inquiries received less than four weeks from the date you sent the report.